maugavilla/BSEM_APS_2023/README.md

   syntax file **R_syntax_examples.R**

-Download the repository to open the presentation in your browser, and be able to replicate the analysis
+Download the repository to open the presentation in your browser, and be able to replicate the analysis.